-In accordance with Section 10.3 of the Agreement between the Swedish Medical Center and the Union, employees may, on an individual basis, agree to work a twelve (12) hour shift schedule with the consent of the Employer.
+In accordance with Section 10.2 of the Agreement between the Swedish Medical Center and the Union, nurses may, on an individual basis, agree to work a schedule consisting of a combination of eight (8), nine (9), ten (10) and twelve (12) etc. hour shifts occurring during the work week with the consent of the Employer.
 All existing contractual provisions of the Agreement shall apply unless otherwise provided for herein.

-- 1. Workday.
-The twelve (12) hour shift schedule shall provide for a twelve (12) hour work day consisting of twelve and one-half (12 1⁄2) hours to include one (1) thirty (30) minute unpaid meal period and three (3) fifteen (15) minute rest breaks.
-(See section 10.6 of Agreement). - 2.
+- 1. Work Day.
+This work schedule shall provide for various work days consisting of a combination of eight, nine, ten and twelve, etc. hour shifts occurring during the work week to include one (1) thirty (30) minute unpaid lunch period and two (2) fifteen (15) minute paid rest breaks, except for twelve (12) hour work days that shall provide for three (3) fifteen (15) minute paid rest breaks. - 2.
 Work Period; Overtime Pay.
 The work period for overtime computation purposes shall be a seven (7) day period.
-Employees who work in excess of twelve (12) hours in any day, or in excess of forty (40) hours during a seven (7) day work period will be paid for the excess work hours at the rate of one and one-half (1 $\frac{1}{2}$ ) times their regular pay rate.
-If an employee works more than one (1) hour beyond the end of a twelve (12) hour shift, all overtime hours, including the thirteenth (13th) hour, will be paid at the rate of two times (2x) the regular rate of pay. - 4.
-Discontinuance of Schedule.
-Twelve (12) hour shifts are available based on unit and Swedish Medical Center staffing needs.
-The Swedish Medical Center reserves the right to discontinue the twelve (12) hour work schedule at any time in the future, after at least thirty (30) days advance notice to the employee.
+Nurses who work in excess of the scheduled work day of eight (8) or more hours in duration, or in excess of forty (40) hours during a seven (7) day work period will be paid for the excess work hours at the rate of one and one-half (1 1/2) times their regular pay rate.
+All overtime in excess of twelve (12) consecutive hours of work during any day shall be paid at the rate of two times (2x) the regular rate of pay, except for twelve (12) hour shifts.
+If a nurse works more than one (1) hour beyond the end of a twelve (12) hour shift, all overtime hours, including the thirteenth (13th) hour, will be paid at the rate of two times (2x) the regular rate of pay. - 3.
+Premium Not Applicable.
+Section 10.8, Rest Between Shifts, shall not apply to this flexible schedule. - 4.
+Charge Nurse Assignment.
+Nurses assigned Charge Nurse responsibilities shall receive charge nurse pay for the actual hours assigned as charge. - 5.
+Schedule Coverage.
+This work schedule may include a partner to cover a patient assignment.
+If there is no partner available due to requested time off, medical leave, maternity/family leave, vacation, educational leave, etc., the remaining nurse may be required to revert back to an eight (8) hour shift schedule unless a volunteer is found to cover the shift without incurring overtime.
+If this occurs, the remaining nurse will continue to be scheduled in accordance with the nurse's FTE.

+6. Discontinuance of Schedule.
+This work schedule shall be available based on unit and Swedish Medical Center staffing needs.
+The Swedish Medical Center reserves the right to discontinue this work schedule at any time in the future, after at least thirty (30) days advance notice to the nurse.